From estimation of quantum probabilities to simulation of quantum circuits: Hardness results

-Our hardness result for classical \esim ~of \cmany ~closely follows the structure of several similar results, and in particular that of the IQP circuits result of Ref.~\cite{bremner2016average}.
-Despite the existence of a poly-box over \cmany, we show that there cannot exist a classical \esimer~of this family unless the the polynomial hierarchy collapses to the third level.
-We note that the hardness of \emph{exact} weak simulation of \cmany~was shown in Ref. \cite{jozsa2014classical}.
+Despite the existence of a poly-box over \cmany, we show that there cannot exist a classical \esimer~of this family unless the {{}}{average case hardness conjecture fails or} the polynomial hierarchy collapses to the third level.
+We note that the hardness of \emph{exact} weak simulation of \cmany~was shown in Ref.~\cite{jozsa2014classical}.
 In contrast here we show the hardness of \esim~for this family.
 Our proof relies on a conjecture regarding the hardness of estimating Born rule probabilities to within a small multiplicative factor for a substantial fraction of randomly chosen circuits from \cmany.
 This average case hardness conjecture is a strengthening of the worst case hardness of multiplicative precision estimation of probabilities associated with circuits from \cmany.

-The hardness of $\epsilon-$simulating \cmany ~circuits is shown by first noting that the existence of a classical \esimer~implies, via the application of the Stockmeyer approximate counting algorithm \cite{stockmeyer1983complexity}, the existence of an algorithm (in the third level of the PH) for estimating the probabilities associated with the output distribution of the \esimer ~to within a multiplicative factor.
+The hardness of $\epsilon$-simulating \cmany ~circuits is shown by first noting that the existence of a classical \esimer~implies, via the application of the Stockmeyer approximate counting algorithm \cite{stockmeyer1983complexity}, the existence of an algorithm (in the third level of the PH) for estimating the probabilities associated with the output distribution of the \esimer ~to within a multiplicative factor.
 These estimates can then be related to estimates of the exact quantum probabilities by noting two points: \begin{enumerate} \item that the deviation between the \esimer's probability of outputting a particular outcome and that of the exact quantum probability will be exponentially small for the vast majority of outcomes.
 We show this fact using Markov's inequality. \item that a significant portion of outcomes associated with randomly chosen circuit in \cmany ~must have outcome probabilities larger than a constant fraction of $2^{-n}$.
 We show this property using our proof that these circuits anti-concentrate. \end{enumerate} These observations are combined to show that if there exists an \esimer~of \cmany, then there exists a classical algorithm (in the third level of the PH) that can estimate Born rule outcome probabilities to within a multiplicative factor for almost 50\% of circuits sampled from \cmany.
 This is in contradiction with Conjecture \ref{conj} thus implying that an \esimer~does not exist.